 We spend a large portion of our lives washing clothes and cleaning dishes, so why not make these tasks as easy as possible, while saving a little cash and as much water as possible along the way?

 Our expert tips will help you get the most out of your washing machine and dishwasher – and help make sure these big-ticket items last as long as they should.
-We'll also reveal which bargain dishwashing liquid to add to your shopping list.
+We'll also reveal which bargain dishwashing liquids to add to your shopping list.

 Tips for washing dishes